beric7/structural_inspection_main/README.md

 ## Structural Yolov4 Implementation

-- This implementation trains a custom model to detect crucial ***structural components*** found on the underside of bridges during the inspection process.
+This implementation trains a custom model to detect crucial ***structural components*** found on the underside of bridges during the inspection process.
 This meant we had to create annotations and for all the images and convert them to yolov4 format.
+The trained model achieved a **Mean Average Precision (mAP)** score of **84.52%**.
 Below are some detection results from our trained model:

 <p align="center">
     <img src="https://user-images.githubusercontent.com/54971419/124635837-e45fc480-de55-11eb-97ea-d66ea55fcf8b.png" />